Understanding Gait Changes in Parkinson’s Disease – Symptoms, Causes, and Management

 • **Postural Instability:** The loss of postural control in Parkinson’s disease can result in a stooped posture and difficulty maintaining an upright stance while walking.

-See also Understanding Parkinson's Disease - Symptoms, Diagnosis, and Treatment Options
+See also Understanding Parkinson Disease - Survival Rate, COVID-19 Vaccine Impact, Neurodegeneration, and Treatment Options

 Research has shown that gait alterations in Parkinson’s disease are multifactorial and can be influenced by various factors, including disease severity, medication effects, and individual characteristics.
 A study published in the Journal of Neuroscience found that gait impairments in Parkinson’s disease are associated with changes in brain networks involved in motor control.